alphagov/courts-api/doc/api-specification.md

 A court is described by a collection of properties encoded as text.
 For instance, the court's name, or its address, as well as some binary data representing a court's picture.

 Those properties are organised in a hierarchy.
 For instance, a court can have multiple addresses, each of which having one town name.
-JSON is used to serialise the textual data passed through the API, while JPG is used for encoding a court's picture.
+JSON is used to serialise the textual data passed through the API, while some image format TBD is used for encoding a court's picture.

 ### Court identifiers